scanhamman/ror1/README.md

 <h3>Operation and arguments</h3>

-<i>Set-up</i>
+<i>Configuration using Environmental varables</i>

 Once the pre-requisites are installed and the source code is downloaded, a .env file must be added to the system's source folder, i.e. in the same folder as the cargo.toml file.
 This .env file, which should not be added to any public source control system, acts as a configuration file for the system (it does not change the system's environmental values).
 It must contain values against the following settings, though in several cases sensible defaults are provided:
 <ul>
 <li>The database server name, as 'db_host'.
 This defaults to 'localhost'</li>
 <li>The database user name, as 'db_user'.
 No default value.</li>